microsoft/vscode-docs/docs/remote/containers.md

 While using this approach to [bind mount](https://docs.docker.com/storage/bind-mounts/) the local filesystem into a container is convenient, it does have some performance overhead on Windows and macOS.
 There are [some techniques](/docs/remote/containers-advanced.md#improving-container-disk-performance) that you can apply to improve disk performance, or you can [open a repository in a container using a isolated container volume](#quick-start-open-a-git-repository-or-github-pr-in-an-isolated-container-volume) instead.

-### Open a WSL2 folder in a container on Windows
+### Open a WSL 2 folder in a container on Windows

-If you are using [Windows Subsystem for Linux v2 (WSL2)](https://docs.microsoft.com/en-us/windows/wsl/wsl2-about) and have enabled [Docker Desktop's WSL2 back-end](https://aka.ms/vscode-remote/containers/docker-wsl2), you can work with source code stored inside WSL!
+If you are using [Windows Subsystem for Linux v2 (WSL 2)](https://docs.microsoft.com/en-us/windows/wsl/wsl2-about) and have enabled [Docker Desktop's WSL 2 back-end](https://aka.ms/vscode-remote/containers/docker-wsl2), you can work with source code stored inside WSL!

-Once the WSL2 engine is enabled, you can either:
+Once the WSL 2 engine is enabled, you can either:

 * Use the **Remote-Containers: Reopen Folder in Container** command from a folder already opened using the [Remote - WSL](https://aka.ms/vscode-remote/download/wsl) extension.
 * Select **Remote-Containers: Open Folder in Container...** from the Command Palette `(kbstyle(F1))` and choose a WSL folder using the local `\\wsl$` share (from the Windows side).